loophp/collection/docs/pages/api.rst

 foldLeft1
 ~~~~~~~~~

-Takes the first 2 items of the list and applies the function to them, then feeds the function with this result and the
+Takes the first two items of the list and applies the function to them, then feeds the function with this result and the
 third argument and so on.
 See ``scanLeft1`` for intermediate results.

 Interface: `FoldLeft1able`_